Thursday, October 23, 2025 AD / Jumada al-Awwal 1, 1447 AH

 loading

 Moreover, the destruction of the human being after death—regardless of how he lived before it—would render Allah’s takwin futile, whereas the futile does not come from Allah; as He has said: ﴿أَفَحَسِبْتُمْ أَنَّمَا خَلَقْنَاكُمْ عَبَثًا وَأَنَّكُمْ إِلَيْنَا لَا تُرْجَعُونَ[1]; “Did you then think that We created you in vain and that you would not return to Us?!”
 Therefore, those who deny the existence of the Hereafter cannot believe in the existence of Allah, since the existence of Allah necessitates the existence of the Hereafter.
 Likewise, those who deny the existence of Allah find no rational reason for their lives and have no ultimate end other than despair and futility; as Allah Almighty has said: ﴿وَالَّذِينَ كَفَرُوا بِآيَاتِ اللَّهِ وَلِقَائِهِ أُولَئِكَ يَئِسُوا مِنْ رَحْمَتِي وَأُولَئِكَ لَهُمْ عَذَابٌ أَلِيمٌ[2]; “And those who disbelieved in the signs of Allah and in meeting Him—they have despaired of My mercy, and they will have a painful punishment.”
-This is because, according to their supposition, if they are good, they will die like evil people, and if they are evil, they will die like good people, and they will not necessarily benefit from their goodness or suffer loss from their evil; considering that many good people died without any reward in the world, and many evil people died without any punishment in the world, and that the suffering of the former did not lead to ease, nor the ease of the later to suffering, and therefore, preferring the suffering of goodness over the ease of evil—even though all the wise agree on it—is foolishness.
+This is because, according to their supposition, if they are good, they will die like evil people, and if they are evil, they will die like good people, and they will not necessarily benefit from their goodness or suffer loss from their evil; considering that many good people died without any reward in the world, and many evil people died without any punishment in the world, and that the suffering of the former did not lead to ease, nor the ease of the latter to suffering, and therefore, preferring the suffering of goodness over the ease of evil—even though all the wise agree on it—is foolishness.

-[Obedience to Allah in what originates from Him]
+[Obedience to Allah in His Performative Expression]

 ↑[1] .
 Al-Mu’minun/ 115